-3 The receiving school is responsible for naming 'linked' or 'feeder' schools in its own admissions policy.
+3 A receiving school names 'feeder' schools in its own admissions policy.
 This can change from one year to the next.

-4 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 2 miles.
-See Devon's Education Transport Policy for full details or eligibility to school transport.
+4 The LA will provide free transport for eligible Devon-resident children where the primary or infant school is further than a walking distance of 2 miles.
+See Devon's Education Transport Policy for full details of eligibility.